batrapulkit/IPL-Prediction/README.md

 ## Project Overview

-The model uses various features including:
+The model uses various features, including:

 - **Average runs scored by the batting team in the first 3 overs**.
 - **Average runs conceded by the bowling team in the first 3 overs**.